Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 - No Good On Thin Carpet

 The suction on this pet hair vacuum is maybe too powerful.
-It’s great for picking pet hair off of thick carpet and hard floor, but it takes thin carpet with it!
+It’s great for picking pet hair off of thick carpet and hard floors, but it takes thin carpet with it!
 Which makes it quite difficult to use.

 It does have an adjustable head so you can reduce the power which helps a bit but it still pulls a little while you go.